1Birdo/GoFlood/README.md

 *A sophisticated Command and Control (C2) server with standard features, with secure and efficient distributed botnet management.
 Includes both Terminal and Web UI interfaces to accommodate different user preferences.*
 ###  Mostly Linux Based / WSL Supported
 ###  🏗️ REMEMBER the Proxy Client is Optional
->  📶 This will combind both my projects Gostress-V2 + BotnetGo together hopefully making one big C2 Framework with a REST API on web dashboard + terminal supporting openssl TLS 1.3 Enfored + Trusted.
-As well as a P2P Proxy that Supports hidden Bidirectional comminication and Load-Balancing for the C2. *A Tor implementation of this project will be implemented in the future*.
+ 📶 *This will combind both my projects Gostress-V2 + BotnetGo together hopefully making one big C2 Framework with a REST API on web dashboard + terminal supporting openssl TLS 1.3 Enfored + Trusted.
+As well as a P2P Proxy that Supports hidden Bidirectional comminication and Load-Balancing for the C2.
+A Tor implementation of this project will be implemented in the future*.

-> ⚠️ **Note**: In the wake of coordinated efforts such as Operation EndGame, PowerOFF, and Cronos, this project serves only as an educational and analytical reference for understanding botnet infrastructure.
-Real-world deployment of such tools carries significant legal risk.
+> ⚠️ **Note**: *In the wake of coordinated efforts such as Operation EndGame, PowerOFF, and Cronos, this project serves only as an educational and analytical reference for understanding botnet infrastructure.
+Real-world deployment of such tools carries significant legal risk*.

 ## 📁 File Status Overview
 ### OverView Of Entire Project